awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

   [UserData](#cfn-as-launchconfig-userdata): String
 ```

-## Properties<a name="w4ab1c21c10d140c11"></a>
+## Properties<a name="w4ab1c21c10c36c18c11"></a>

 `AssociatePublicIpAddress`  <a name="cf-as-launchconfig-associatepubip"></a>
 For Amazon EC2 instances in a VPC, indicates whether instances in the Auto Scaling group receive public IP addresses\.
-If you specify `true`, each instance in the Auto Scaling receives a unique public IP address\.
+If you specify `true`, each instance in the Auto Scaling group receives a unique public IP address\.
 If this resource has a public IP address and is also in a VPC that is defined in the same template, you must use the `DependsOn` attribute to declare a dependency on the VPC\-gateway attachment\.
 For more information, see [DependsOn Attribute](aws-attribute-dependson.md)\.
 *Required*: No
 *Type*: Boolean